 *For best results do not pre-grind botanicals.
 Adjust botanical weight according to personal preference.

 **For optimal extractions and maximum potency, based on extensive kitchen trials, our chef now recommends clarifying your butter before adding it to the pitcher.
 To clarify, gently melt and simmer the butter, discard the milk solids and surface foam, and retain the clear golden liquified butterfat.
-To clarify further, you can also skip clarifying and simply use melted or softened butter.
+You can also skip clarifying and simply use melted or softened butter.
 Do not use cold, firm butter.

 ***Lecithin is optional but highly recommended.
 Lecithin is an emulsifier used in cooking and in the pharmaceutical industry for binding ingredients in lipids (butter, oils, and fats).
 It helps to increase the bioavailability of plant compounds in your high-lipid infusions, intensifying the potency of the resulting extracts.
 Lecithin can be made from soy, sunflower, rice, or egg yolk.
 It is available at your local health-food or vitamin store in the form of powder, granules, or liquid.
 Any type is sufficient except in capsules, because they contain too many binders and fillers.
 Soy lecithin powder is processed to eliminate compounds that may have estrogen-like effects.
 Lecithin granules are made from soy powder mixed with soy oil, so they may contain estrogen-like compounds.
 Because liquid lecithin is three times as potent as powder or granules (it’s also three times as messy), use only 1 teaspoon per cup of butter or oil for your extractions.